Ven (Sweden)

-Ven (/sv/, older Swedish spelling Hven), is a Swedish island in the Öresund strait laying between Scania, Sweden and Zealand, Denmark.
+Ven (/sv/, older Swedish spelling Hven) is a Swedish island in the Öresund strait lying between Scania, Sweden and Zealand, Denmark.
 A part of Landskrona Municipality, Skåne County, the island has an area of 7.5 sqkm and 371 inhabitants as of 2020.
 During the 1930s, the population was at its peak, with approximately 1,300 inhabitants.
 There are four villages on the island: Bäckviken, Tuna By, Norreborg and Kyrkbacken.
-The island is best known as the location of the observatories Uraniborg and Stjerneborg, both of which were established and operated by the Danish Renaissance astronomer Tycho Brahe.
+The island is best known as the location of the observatories Uraniborg and Stjärneborg, both of which were established and operated by the Danish Renaissance astronomer Tycho Brahe.